openhab/openhab-docs/_addons_bindings/zwave/doc/leviton/dzpd3_0_0.md

 ### Parameter 2: Fade off time

-time it takes to fade off
+Time it takes to fade off
 0 is instant on 1-127 is in seconds 128-253 is in minutes Values in the range 0 to 253 may be set.